Fitzwilliam Society Student Grants 2020

 This is the third year of the programme that supports student projects that would not otherwise qualify for funding from the usual sources.
 We are particularly keen to encourage applications from individuals and informal groups as well as from established societies, clubs or associations.

-In 2018, a grant was awarded for a new MCR BBQ.
-Previous years have seen funding awarded to the Allotments Society towards a mini-greenhouse, the Arts Society for a digital art system, the JCR for music/disco equipment, and Footnotes towards a special issue.
+In 2019, successful grant applications included Billie Day, composting facilities for the Allotments Society, and a sound system for the new MCR.
+Previous years have seen funding awarded for an environmental awareness film, the Arts Society for a digital art system, the JCR for music/disco equipment, and Footnotes towards a special issue.

 Application form is available inside of the hyperlink.
 Most of application conditions could be found below, while the remaining ones are listed in the application form.